 Understanding an avalanche forecast and being able to apply this information to a map is essential.
 Once on the mountain being able to identify key places, safe routes and slopes angles are all very important skills.

-On this course we start with the basics and work through to planning and going on a mountain journey:
+These days are run from Aviemore in the Cairngorms National Park, Scotland.
+We start with the basics and work through to planning and going on a mountain journey:

 The focus of the day is to learn about avalanche avoidance and to have a greater understanding of how avalanches are triggerd.

 To get the most out of this course you should have some winter walking experience and be happy moving about the mountains.